tengcharmaine/tp/docs/UserGuide.md

 **Q**: Can I use ClinicMate on multiple computers?<br>
 **A**: Yes, you can use ClinicMate on multiple computers.
 Simply copy the ClinicMate `.jar` file and the `clinicmate.json` data file to the other computer and run the application as usual.

+**Q**: I am not able to directly access the user guide by pressing on the icon in the help window.<br>
+**A**: Linux users might face some difficulties when trying to directly access.
+Unfortunately, we currently do not have a solution for this.
+Please access our user guide in the alternative way, which is to copy the URL and pasting it in your web browser.

 --------------------------------------------------------------------------------------------------------------------
 ## Appendix: Planned Enhancements